ulybyshev/Green-Kubo_solver/readme.txt

 	(empty line)
 	......(data for the next configuration)

-with -a option: enters the regime without data blocking, so works with average correlator and covariance matrix:
+with -a option: enters the regime without data blocking, which works with the average correlator and covariance matrix:
     -c  filename.txt   - file with correlator  (it is assuned that the correlator is symmetrical with respect to the half of Euclidean time)
 	format:
 	1    correlator    correlator_error